JoseJ2010/Self-Driving-Car/index.md

 # Second Milestone

 <iframe width="791" height="445" src="https://www.youtube.com/embed/uZ8DTV_WV1Y" title="Tony J. Milestone 2" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-I was able to add a joystick and make the UltraSonic work.
-Something that suprises me is that the project has a lot of modifications I can add.I will add a speaker and try to use a wireless controller.I could make the remote control work even after debugging so I will work on it later.
+ I managed to successfully add a joystick to the project and got the ultrasonic sensor working as well, which was a nice achievement.
+What really surprised me, though, is how many modifications I can still add to the project—there’s a lot of potential for customization.

+Next, I plan to integrate a speaker for sound effects and experiment with using a wireless controller for more flexibility.
+I did run into some issues getting the remote control to work, even after debugging, but I’m not giving up on it and will tackle that part again later.
+It’s exciting to see the progress and all the possibilities for improvement!

 # First Milestone

 <iframe width="791" height="445" src="https://www.youtube.com/embed/_Zn2GJUbHg0" title="Tony J. Milestone 1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-I was able to add the Line Following Module, Obstacle Avoidance Module. and able to make the car move with and without code.
-Some challenges I faced were the ultrasonic Module which had to get replaced.
-I will try to finish coding and add modifications.
+I successfully added the Line Following Module and the Obstacle Avoidance Module to my project, and I was able to make the car move both with and without code.
+The integration of these components went relatively smoothly, and it was satisfying to see the car react to different environments and follow lines or avoid obstacles as intended.

+However, I did encounter some challenges, particularly with the ultrasonic module, which needed to be replaced due to some issues.
+Despite this setback, I’m optimistic about finishing the coding portion and plan to incorporate further modifications to enhance the performance and functionality of the car.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.